mdubourg001/maximedubourg.com/assets/posts/tree-shaking-101.md

 ## Maintaining side-effects

-**Fondamentaly, side-effects are the reason why a program exists**: accepting inputs from a user, writing to a console or to a disk, making network calls, adding elements to the DOM... without all of it, programs are useless really.
+**Fundamentaly, side-effects are the reason why a program exists**: accepting inputs from a user, writing to a console or to a disk, making network calls, adding elements to the DOM... without all of it, programs are useless really.
 For this reason, tree-shakers must be absolutely sure not to accidentaly remove them, which could lead to broken programs.
 They do so in two different ways:

 - by detecting them
 - by including code that might hide one